 It’s simple!
 Turn on some music while these tasks are being done.
 The catch?
 Pause the music at different times and watch to see if they can “freeze” in action!

 Toddlers love this game!
 Simply play this game at the dinner table!
 “Simon Says, pass the milk please” “Simon Says, take 3 more bites” Check to see if your child is listening and have them play along with you as well, by using their very own Simon Says ideas around the dinner table.
 It doesn’t always have to be a daily dinner routine.
 It can be a fun reward and incentive for your toddler to look forward to dinner with you after having a really great day!

 3rd Game Idea: “Animal Game”

->

-> Does your toddler love to make animal noises?
+Does your toddler love to make animal noises?
 If so, they will love this game!
 This one you may have to bring out your inner child and play along with them!
 This can be a perfect “get your wiggles out” kind of game to play.
 Have fun and don’t be afraid to be just as excited as your toddler is to play pretend!
 How to play?
 Simply ask your toddler what their favorite animal is, take turns and use your imaginations to act out all the different animals.
-For example; bear crawls, bunny hops, tip toes mouse walks, elephant stomps/marches, and so much more!
-The best part about this game, it is fun for your toddler but also helps with interaction and learning to take turns.
+For example; bear crawls, bunny hops, tiptoes mouse walks, elephant stomps/marches, and so much more!
+The best part of this game, it is fun for your toddler but also helps with interaction and learning to take turns.

->

-> -Brittnie Bossman (Bravo Employee)
+-Brittnie Bossman (Bravo Employee)